utat-ss/FINCH-firmware-core/README.md

     - This is slightly different from the _STM32H743**ZIT6**_ (144 pins) with more pins.
 Unless the Imaging Architecture project is able to overcome some challenges with voltage level translation, this is likely the model that will be used.
 - [G431](G431/) holds a base MCU for the _STM32G431RBT6_, the 64-pin version of the G431.
 This is the general-purpose MCU used for OBC and ADCS.

-The `main` branch serves as a basis, and other branches are used for specific subsystems and rebased as needed.
+There are currently four main branches in the repo:

+- `main`: Base for all onboard MCUs.
+Core components shared across MCUs should be merged into this branch.
+- `ADCS-STM32G431RBT6`: ADCS G4-series microcontroller, for attitude control
+- `OBC-EPS-STM32G431RBT6`: OBC and EPS G4-series microcontroller, in charge of onboard control and CDH (command and data handling)
+- `PAY-STM32H743IIT6`: Payload Electronics H7-series microcontroller, for imaging

 If you need to add another onboard MCU model, contact the Firmware lead.

 ## How to use this repo (subsystem components)